Keep Your Balance

 If you think you may be experiencing balance impairment, however minor, it may indicate a problem in your inner ear which could also affect your hearing.

 Hearing loss is a gradual process, and it can progressively impact your quality of life in various ways.
 Watch our ‘Bringing Hearing Loss to Life’ video, which will help you better understand what it’s like to live with hearing loss.
-However, it’s not a condition that you have to struggle with.
-Today’s digital hearing aids can help people with anything from mild to severe hearing loss.
+Hearing loss is not a condition that you have to struggle with.
+Today’s advanced digital hearing aids can help people with any type of hearing loss ranging from mild to severe.

-Visit one of our Leightons Opticians and Hearing Care branches and have a free hearing assessment.
-Based on the outcome of the test, the experienced audiologist will advise on the best course of action.
-This may be treating an ear health issue, or helping you select a hearing aid to assist you with hearing loss.
+Visit one of our Leightons Opticians and Hearing Care branches and have a FREE hearing test.
+Based on your test outcomes, our experienced and friendly audiologist will advise and support you with the best course of action.
+This may be treating an ear health issue, or helping you select a suitable hearing aid to assist you with hearing loss.

 To find out how we can help, call us on 0800 40 20 20 or book an appointment online.